 (2) For the teams competing in the Under-16 and Under-17, age groups, each player on the team must be (A) of the age of the age group competition in which the team is participating in that seasonal year, or (B) of the age of any younger age group, through the Under 14 age group, of that age group competition in which the team is participating in that seasonal year.

-Players/Teams that competed in the Group Play Portion of the Illinois State Cup or in the Premier I, Premier II or Club v Club Division of Midwest Conference or National League PRO or Elite 64 ARE NOT ELIGIBLE FOR ANY PORTION OF THE US YOUTH SOCCER PRESIDENTS CUP SERIES
+Players/Teams that competed in the Group Play Portion of the Illinois State Cup or in the Premier I or Club v Club Division of Midwest Conference or National League PRO or Elite 64 ARE NOT ELIGIBLE FOR ANY PORTION OF THE US YOUTH SOCCER PRESIDENTS CUP SERIES

 For 14U-19U seeds are determined as follows: